1. Why do we need a custom policy?

 - Pom.xml should have the below entry

-- Here the group id should be the Business Organization ID for anypoint platform
+- Here the group id should be the Business Organisation ID for anypoint platform

 - Artefact ID is the unique name for the custom Policy

 - Version is the Policy Version, which will be visible while applying the policy